Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 5&6 lower your left hand to waist-level so you will end up in an [open] position.

+#### Right-side outside turn

+I think Damon calls it a Dallas turn.

+Start in a [handshake] position.
+On 1 step back at 6:00 with the left foot, on 2 step back at 6:00 with the right foot such that you face 3:00 while raising your right hand to the follower's face level, making sure your right hand is aligned with the follower's right-shoulder.
+Make sure to pull the follower back on steps 1 and 2, not just 1.
+On 2.5 give the follower a slight [right] prep (like 1.5 inches).
+On 3&4 lead an outside turn while doing regular right-side pass footwork.
+This pattern will not work well if you are not facing 3:00 by 3 and allow the follower to have the full slot.
+On 5&6 do an anchor step.
+You should end in a [handshake] position.

 #### Goofy right-side inside turn

 Also known as a right-side underarm pass.